-This $28 Breezy Boho Maxi Dress Has 495 5-Star Amazon Reviews - E!
+This $28 Breezy Boho Maxi Dress Has 745 Five-Star Amazon Reviews - E!
 Online

 These spaghetti strap maxi dresses come in a whopping 38 different prints.
 Note that busty babes may want to size up.
 Prices vary from $27 to $32 depending on which print you pick.

 "For me, this is the perfect dress for hot weather, for lounging at the house, watering outside and I am sure it will look adorable in cooler weather with a cardigan or jacket.
-I am buying my second one now."
+I am buying my second one now," raves on reviewer.

-"The fabric is a very lightweight, woven cotton which is nice and breathable for hot summers.
+And another frugal fashionista sums it up: "The fabric is a very lightweight, woven cotton which is nice and breathable for hot summers.
 The loose swing style of the dress means there is nothing tight or binding anywhere, making them the most comfortable dresses I've ever owned."